Free WCAG Color Contrast Checker Online

-The WCAG contrast checker tests foreground and background color pairs against WCAG 2.1 AA and AAA accessibility standards in real time.
-Enter two HEX values, and the tool calculates the contrast ratio and displays pass or fail results for normal text, large text, and UI components.
+This WCAG color contrast checker tests any foreground and background color pair against the WCAG 2.1 contrast ratio guidelines in real time.
+Enter two HEX values and the tool instantly shows the contrast ratio, plus pass or fail results for normal text, large text, and UI components at both Level AA and Level AAA.
 Use it to validate every color combination in your design before shipping.

 Large text sample (24px bold)